cmdaniel/workspace-nx-nestjs-ng/README.md

 ## Project scope
-<p>From the ground up, just receiving a json file with Rails, Legs and Tickets, create a NodeJs Backend and an Angular Front-end to show the tickets.</p>
+<p>From the ground up, just receiving a json file with Rails, Legs and Tickets, I had to create a NodeJs Backend and an Angular Front-end to show the Tickets.</p>

 ## Project Architecture

 ### Back-end
 <p>In the Back-end I used the NestJs framework.
-It is a great, easy to use and very similar to the Angular syntaxe.
-It was build on the Express.</p>
+It is a great, easy to use and very similar to the Angular syntax.
+It was built on the Express.</p>
 <p>Despite a very simple scope, I tried to demonstrate some SOLID principles.</p>
-<p>**app.service**: is the main service responsible to provide data to the controllers.
-It receives the provider (RailService) and data transformation services by Dependence Injection.
-I also created some custom operators for RxJs and the result is a very clean code, easy to read and also loosely coupled with the data provider and data tranformation classes.</p>
+<p>**app.service**: It is the main service responsible for providing data to the Controllers.
+It receives the provider (RailService) and Data Transformation Services by Dependence Injection.
+I also created some custom operators for RxJs pipes and the result is a very clean code, easy to read and also loosely coupled with the Data Provider and Data Tranformation Classes.</p>
-<p>**RailService**: It just contain a Single Responsability and a single reason to change.
-It has a factory method with a business rule that will factory the data provider according to condition (EnRailType).
-It allows provide data from the json file, but also implement an API call in the future without requires change in the main service.
-Beyond being prepared to future extensions, it also allows commute the data source based on Use Cases.
-For example, a simple method could detect a problem with the API (It was not implemented an API call, but it basic structure was) and them factory the json file instead.</p>
+<p>**RailService**: It just contain a Single Responsability and a Single Reason to Change.
+It has a factory method with a Business Rule that will factory the Data Provider according to condition (EnRailType).
+It allows provide data from the json file, but also implement an API call in the future without requiring change in the main service.
+Beyond being prepared to future extensions, it also allows commuting the Data Source based on Use Cases.
+For example, a simple method could detect a problem with the API and them factory the json file instead.
+It is also a candidate to receive a class to check for a record in a Redis Cache.</p>
-<p>Just because of the limited time, just the last level was consider to be exposed (Tickets) and the transformation does a reduction in the json source to extract some elements of superior level and all of the Tickets entity.</p>
+<p>Just because of the limited time, only the last level of the data tree was considered to be exposed (Tickets node) and the transformation does a reduction in the json source to extract some elements of higher level and all of the Tickets entity.</p>

 ### Front-end
 <p>It is a well structure Angular project, with some separated elements in different components and Input and Output communication between them.</p>